shubham15gupta09/-coco_ssd_tfjs/README.md

 ## Model Used : COCO-SSD

-Checkout more about mobilenet here : https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd
+Checkout more about CoCo ssd here : https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd

 # How to use ?